Getting Data

 Learn how to retrieve accounts, orders, positions, and other data from connected brokerages.

-Once the session is initialized and the user has approved read permission on a broker connection, you can retrieve account data.
-Here are the most common methods:
+Once the session is initialized and the user has approved read permissions on a broker connection, you can retrieve accounts, orders, and positions with a consistent API shape.

 Get Accounts